-This is a collection of news stories about FHM and our projects during the COVID-19 pandemic in Russia and Ukraine.
-A shorter version is in our print-format newsletter for Spring 2020.
+This is a collection of articles about FHM and our projects during the COVID-19 pandemic in Russia and Ukraine.
+A shorter version is in our print-format newsletter Spring 2020.

 Click on the “+” signs below to see each article.
 Last updated: May 2020 (Photo: Moscow Times, 30 March 2020)

 On Red Square, even the pigeons are social distancing…

 Russia’s grand public spaces may be empty, but from their homes Russians are reaching across the internet to maintain precious social bonds and to show each other support.
 With our 25 years of Quaker witness in Russia, Friends House Moscow is perhaps uniquely positioned to share the Russian responses to pandemic isolation.
 Like many of “us,” many of “them” are coming to understand our burdensome isolation as an opportunity to re-imagine community.

 31 Dec 2019 – WHO is informed of an outbreak of “pneumonia of unknown cause” (later dubbed COVID-19) in Wuhan, China.